dreger/audaciousfox.net/content/linked/fortnite-success.md

 > Ninja, whose real name is Tyler Blevins, makes an estimated half a million dollars every month streaming *Fortnite* rounds on Twitch, a service for livestreaming video games that is owned by Amazon.

-I don't know which scenario is the more astonishing: Epic making $300 million a month from a free-to-play game, or Ninja collecting $500,000 in the same amount of time for *playing* said game.
+I don't know which scenario is more astonishing: Epic making $300 million a month from a free-to-play game, or Ninja collecting $500,000 in the same amount of time for *playing* said game.